Using portraits to represent NPCs

 A little bit of image editing might help

 If you have no experience with photo editing, don’t worry.
 You neither need expensive software nor high-end editing skills to do so.
 Here are two recommendations to get you started: fotor.com and befunky.com.
-Both tools work in your browser, no need to install anything on your PC.
+Both tools work in your browser, so there is no need to install anything on your PC.
 And both are free to use.
 I would not say that one or the other is better.
-Both have a pretty decent set of features, of which you will only need 5% to edit your NPC portraits.
+Both have a pretty decent set of features, of which you will only need 5% of to edit your portraits.

-For more details about fotor.com or befunky.com check out their websites or one of these tutorial videos.
+For more details about fotor.com or befunky.com, check out their websites or one of these tutorial videos.

 I love NPC portraits.
 They add a face to the characters and make them much more tangible.
 No more need to explain an NPC’s looks, so you can focus on playing out the dialogues.